The Complexity of Distance-$r$ Dominating Set Reconfiguration

-\subparagraph*{Nondeterministic Constraint Logic (NCL).} In an \textit{NCL constraint graph} (or \textit{NCL graph} for short), first introduced by Hearn and Demaine~\cite{HearnD05}, each edge has weight either $1$ (red, thin) or $2$ (blue, thick).
+In an \textit{NCL constraint graph} (or \textit{NCL graph} for short), first introduced by Hearn and Demaine~\cite{HearnD05}, each edge has weight either $1$ (red, thick) or $2$ (blue, thin).
 A \textit{configuration} of an NCL graph is an orientation of its edges satisfying that the \textit{in-weight} (i.e., the sum of all weights of edges that are directed inward) at any vertex is at least two.
 Two NCL configurations of an NCL graph are \textit{adjacent} if one can be obtained from the other by reversing the direction of exactly one edge.
 Given an NCL graph and two configurations $C_s, C_t$, the NCL \textit{configuration-to-configuration (C2C)} variant asks whether there is a sequence of adjacent configurations between $C_s$ and $C_t$, i.e., a sequence $\langle C_s = C_1, C_2, \dots, C_p = C_t \rangle$ where all $C_i$ ($1 \leq i \leq p$) are NCL configurations and $C_i$ and $C_{i+1}$ ($1 \leq i \leq p-1$) are adjacent.

 An \textit{NCL \textsc{And/Or} constraint graph} is an NCL graph where only two types of vertices, namely \textsc{And} vertices and \textsc{Or} vertices, are allowed.
-(See \cref{fig:NCL-def}.)
+(See \figurename~\ref{fig:NCL-def}.)

-\begin{itemize} \item In an NCL \textsc{And} vertex $u$ (\cref{fig:NCL-def}(b)), there are three incident edges: two of which have weight $1$ (red) and one has weight $2$ (blue).
+\begin{itemize} \item In an NCL \textsc{And} vertex $u$ (\figurename~\ref{fig:NCL-def}(b)), there are three incident edges: two of which have weight $1$ (red) and one has weight $2$ (blue).
 To direct the weight-$2$ (blue) edge outward, \textit{both} two weight-$1$ (red) edges must be directed inward.
 It is not required that when two weight-$1$ (red) edges are directed inward, the weight-$2$ (blue) edge must be directed outward.
-This mimics the behavior of a logical \textsc{And} gate. \item In an NCL \textsc{Or} vertex $v$ (\cref{fig:NCL-def}(c)), there are three incident edges, each of which have weight $2$ (blue).
+This mimics the behavior of a logical \textsc{And} gate. \item In an NCL \textsc{Or} vertex $v$ (\figurename~\ref{fig:NCL-def}(c)), there are three incident edges, each of which have weight $2$ (blue).
 To direct any weight-$2$ (blue) edge outward, \textit{at least one} of the other two weight-$2$ (blue) edges must be directed inward.
 This mimics the behavior of a logical \textsc{Or} gate. \end{itemize}

 For simplicity, we call the NCL C2C variant as the \textit{NCL problem} and an NCL \textsc{And/Or} constraint graph as an \textit{NCL graph}.
 It is well-known that the NCL problem remains $\ttPSPACE$-complete even on NCL graphs that are both planar and bounded bandwidth~\cite{Zanden15}.